metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 Optional:

 - `rolling_update` (Attributes) Rolling update config params.
-Present only if type = 'RollingUpdate'.---TODO: Update this to follow our convention for oneOf, whatever we decide itto be.
-Same as Deployment 'strategy.rollingUpdate'.See https://github.com/kubernetes/kubernetes/issues/35345 (see [below for nested schema](#nestedatt--spec--agent--update_strategy--rolling_update))
+Present only if type = 'RollingUpdate'. --- TODO: Update this to follow our convention for oneOf, whatever we decide it to be.
+Same as Deployment 'strategy.rollingUpdate'.
+See https://github.com/kubernetes/kubernetes/issues/35345 (see [below for nested schema](#nestedatt--spec--agent--update_strategy--rolling_update))
 - `type` (String) Type of daemon set update.
 Can be 'RollingUpdate' or 'OnDelete'.
 Default is RollingUpdate.

 <a id="nestedatt--spec--agent--update_strategy--rolling_update"></a>